miaypc/Notes/Database-modeling.md

 #### A Relational db Model is the type of database model that describes Relational Databases.
 #### It describes all the tables, relations between the tables and data constraints.

+There are 3 types of relations: one-to-one one-to-many many-to-many